combatopera/outjack/README.md

 # outjack
-JACK and PortAudio integration for Python
+JACK and PortAudio integration for Python.

 ## Install
 These are generic installation instructions.